Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 As long as it's a `PLift a => PBuiltinList a` or `PList a` - it has access to all the `PListLike` goodies, out of the box.
 It helps to look into some of these functions at [`Plutarch.List`](https://github.com/Plutonomicon/plutarch/blob/master/Plutarch/List.hs).

-Along the way, you might be confronted by 2 big mean baddies ...err, constraints-
+Along the way, you might be confronted by 2 big mean baddies ...err, constraints:

 ```hs
 PIsListLike list a
 ```

 This just means that the type `list a`, is _indeed_ a valid `PListLike` containing valid elements!
 Of course, all `PList a`s are valid `PListLike`, but we have to think about `PBuiltinList` since it can only contain `PLift a => a` elements!
-So, in essence a function declared as-
+So, in essence a function declared as:

 ```hs
 pfoo :: PIsListLike list a => Term s (list a :--> list a)
 ```

-when specialized to `PBuiltinList`, can be simplified as-
+when specialized to `PBuiltinList`, can be simplified as:

 ```hs
 pfoo :: PLift a => Term s (PBuiltinList a :--> PBuiltinList a)